-The Regional TDM landscape has a rich history of supporting alternative modes.
+The regional TDM landscape has a rich history of supporting alternative modes.
 This landscape is experiencing some shifting; the following summarizes the evolving efforts of our regional partners:

 - Spare the Air Resource Teams: There are a total of nine teams in the Bay Area region, two of which are located in Alameda County and listed below.
-These groups are made up of public, private, and nonprofit stakeholders that work together to distribute promotional materials to advocate for reducing vehicle miles traveled (VMT) in their communities. - Resource Team: Includes partnerships with 511 Regional Rideshare Program, a transit agency (AC Transit), area businesses (Kaiser Permanente, Fremont Chamber of Commerce), a nonprofit partner (TransForm), County Supervisor Scott Haggerty's Office, school districts (Fremont, Hayward, New Haven, and Newark Unified), and cities (Fremont, Hayward, Newark, and Union City).
+These groups are made up of public, private, and nonprofit stakeholders that work together to distribute promotional materials to advocate for reducing vehicle miles traveled in their communities. - Southern Alameda County Spare the Air Resource Team: Includes partnerships with 511 Regional Rideshare Program, a transit agency (AC Transit), area businesses (Kaiser Permanente, Fremont Chamber of Commerce), a nonprofit partner (TransForm), County Supervisor Scott Haggerty's Office, school districts (Fremont, Hayward, New Haven, and Newark Unified), and cities (Fremont, Hayward, Newark, and Union City).

-The Bay Area Air Quality

-Management District includes

-Alameda County and the greater

-San Francisco Bay area
+The Bay Area Air Quality Management District includes Alameda County and the greater San Francisco Bay area.

-Image from Google Maps
+Image from Google Maps.

-- Tri-Valley Spare the Air Resource Team: Includes public sector transportation agencies and programs (511 Regional Rideshare Program, 511 Contra Costa, Safe Routes to Schools, Altamont Corridor Express, Wheels/Livermore Amador Valley Transit Authority), area private sectors partners (Bishop Ranch Transportation Center, Edenred USA/Commuter Check, Enterprise Rideshare, Getaround.com, Hacienda Business Park, RidePal, Roche Molecular, Safeway), a nonprofit partners (TransForm), Offices of Supervisor Scott Haggerty and Supervisor Nate Miley, and area cities (Dublin, Livermore, Pleasanton, and San Ramon). - The Bay Area Commuter Benefit Program, which requires employers with 50 or more full-time employees to register and offer commuter benefits to their employees.
+- Tri-Valley Spare the Air Resource Team: Includes public sector transportation agencies and programs (511 Regional Rideshare Program, 511 Contra Costa, Safe Routes to Schools, Altamont Corridor Express, Wheels/Livermore Amador Valley Transit Authority), area private sector partners (Bishop Ranch Transportation Center, Edenred USA/Commuter Check, Enterprise Rideshare, Getaround.com, Hacienda Business Park, RidePal, Roche Molecular, Safeway), nonprofit partners (TransForm), Offices of Supervisor Scott Haggerty and Supervisor Nate Miley, and area cities (Dublin, Livermore, Pleasanton, and San Ramon). - The Bay Area Commuter Benefit Program, which requires employers with 50 or more full-time employees to register and offer commuter benefits to their employees.
 More than 60% of the Alameda County employers that registered for the program are offering commuter benefits for the first time as a result of the program.
 MTC and the Bay Area Air Quality Management District are leading the effort to ensure this program becomes permanent and has released an evaluation report67. - The 511 Rideshare Program supports travelers in the Bay Area by providing information and incentives for ridesharing.
-The Regional Ridematching
+The Regional Ridematching System hosted on 511.org pairs riders in static carpools and vanpools, and promotes a select group of qualifying private sector carpool matching smartphone applications.